If you think you are the victim of email fraud, or you have received an email of questionable origin, please contact your local branch.

 Con artists are using the telephone in an attempt to trick you to act on an email that looks like it was sent from Paypal The email warns you that there is a problem with your account.
 However, there is no link to click.
 Instead the user is asked to call a phone number where an automated answering machine asks for account information.
 If you receive this type of message via email, delete it right away.

-Sometimes vishing will begin with a phone call, not an email, and these calls are believable because the caller already knows your credit card number, and wants you to provide the additional pieces they need to make fraudulant use of the account.
-If you receive one of these calls where someone is asking you to provide or confirm your personal information, immediatley hang up and call your financial institution at the number on the back of your card.
+Sometimes vishing will begin with a phone call, not an email, and these calls are believable because the caller already knows your credit card number, and wants you to provide the additional pieces they need to make fraudulent use of the account.
+If you receive one of these calls where someone is asking you to provide or confirm your personal information, immediately hang up and call your financial institution at the number on the back of your card.

 Impersonation fraud occurs when someone assumes your identity to perform a fraud or other criminal act.
 Criminals can get the information they need to assume your identity from a variety of sources, such as the theft of your wallet, your trash, or from credit or bank information.
 They may approach you in person, by telephone, or on the Internet and ask you for the information.